jss367/jss367.github.io/_posts/2023-05-08-discovering-latent-knowledge-without-supervision.md

     Special Tokens: {'bos_token': '[CLS]', 'eos_token': '[SEP]', 'unk_token': '[UNK]', 'sep_token': '[SEP]', 'pad_token': '[PAD]', 'cls_token': '[CLS]', 'mask_token': '[MASK]'}

+Some of these attributes are worth going into a little more.
+"Vocabulary Size" refers to the number of unique tokens in the tokenizer's vocabulary.
+"Max Model Input Sizes" represents the maximum number of tokens the model can process in a single input sequence.

 Now let's tokenize a piece to text to get a look at it.